Dybali/offside-recognotion/README.md

 | Cameras Required | Multiple       | Single Frame           |
 | Equipment Cost   | High           | low
 ---

+The system does not yet work to give good results in every picture, I think it is due to the insufficiency of the data set, it can give different results according to each angle.

 ## future plan
 detection from videos
 adaptation to non-professional leagues